I’m not sure if I need a physiotherapist?

-If you are not sure then please call us on 01245 615051 or email us (www.farrellphysiotherapy.co.uk/contact-us).
+If you are not sure then please call us on 01245 830280 or contact us at (www.farrellphysiotherapy.co.uk/contact).
 We can then discuss your problem and decide whether physiotherapy would benefit you.
 If it is deemed beneficial, we can arrange an appointment for you at your earliest convenience.
 Otherwise, we will try to help by assisting you in gaining the appropriate treatment.

 What happens next?

 You will have an initial consultation where we will physically examine the problem, give you a diagnosis, do some treatment, give you some exercises for the problem and then discuss your treatment plan.
 If you require further sessions, these may include joint mobilisation, joint manipulation, postural correction, soft tissue massage, a home exercise program or gym program, self-management techniques and preventative advice.

 Whatever you are comfortable wearing.
 Shorts may be a good idea if we are treating hips or knees and a top where we can access your neck, back or shoulders if we are treating those areas.
 Please call us before your appointment if you are unsure (www.farrellphysiotherapy.co.uk/contact).

 Our intention is to make treatment as comfortable as possible for you but sometimes more intense pressure and treatment techniques are necessary.
 You will always be made aware of this and you can, at any time, request for treatment to stop if it is too painful.
 Please call us (farrellphysiotherapy.co.uk/contact) if you have any queries regarding the techniques used.